aleadev/spuq/doc/source/egsz/concept.rst

 * all necessary formulas shall be collected, such that a complete workflow could be implemented from it
+* math formulas should all be supplemented by code sketches
-* prose need not be nice
+* the prose need not be nice, better complete

 Model setting